 The Razer BlackWidow V4 Pro is a mechanical gaming keyboard that continues Razer's BlackWidow lineup and is available with either linear or clicky switches.
 New features introduced with this entry include sound-dampening foam layers, pre-lubed stabilizers, dedicated macro keys on the left side of the keyboard, and a maximum polling rate of 8000Hz.
 This keyboard also has a rotary knob and a multi-function roller, both of which you can use to adjust volume, scroll through media, or adjust backlighting brightness and other keyboard settings.
 You can change the behavior of these controls and a wide range of other settings using the customization software.

-The Razer BlackWidow V4 Pro is an outstanding gaming keyboard.
+The Razer BlackWidow V4 Pro is an excellent gaming keyboard.
 It has exceptionally low latency, and the clicky Green switches have very low pre-travel and feel relatively light to press, making them very responsive.
 Unfortunately, these switches are somewhat inconsistent in how they sound and feel, but there's also a linear Yellow switch type available that we don't expect to exhibit this inconsistency.
-That said, the build quality and ergonomics are good overall.
+That said, the build quality is good overall.
 There are also many extra features, including a USB passthrough and eight dedicated macro keys that you can customize directly on the keyboard or within the customization software.

 The Razer BlackWidow V4 Pro isn't suitable for use with mobile devices or tablets.

 The Razer BlackWidow V4 Pro is a sub-par keyboard for an entertainment or home theater PC setup because it's a wired-only keyboard, meaning you'll need to sit close to your PC to use it.
-It's also quite large and not very easy to move around, even with its wrist rest removed.
+It's also large and difficult to move around, even with its wrist rest removed.
 It feels well-built, has dedicated media keys, and has full RGB backlighting with shine-through keycaps, making the legends easy to see in darkened rooms.

 The Razer BlackWidow V4 Pro is available in a black colorway with either Razer Green or Razer Yellow switches.
 There are no variants available at the time of writing.
 We purchased and tested this keyboard with Razer Green switches, and you can see the label for our unit here.